 When you get to the last couple of petals it may look like you’re running out of space.
 Just push all the petals you have on the ring together towards the first one to create some more space for the rest of the flower.
 And if you’re using a soft yarn it should be quite easy to do!

 After finishing all the petals, take a look at the flower and normally there is one side that looks better than the other.
-I normally choose the better side to be the ‘right’ side and pop the Puff Stitches out on that side so that the chain 3 along the sides of the petals will stay on the other side.
+I normally choose the better side to be the ‘right’ side and pop the Puff Stitches out on that side so that the chain 3 along the sides of the petals will stay on the other side (the back of the flower).
 But that’s up to your preference!